 - Use water and sugar to make a thick sugarmel frosting, if you are sugar coating the shakarpara.

-FAQs About Shankarpali Recipe
+Answers to your Questions About Shankarpali Recipe

 What is Shankarpali?